Lierne Municipality

-Lierne is a municipality in Trøndelag county, Norway.
+Lierne or is a municipality in Trøndelag county, Norway.
 It is part of the Namdalen region, and it is the largest municipality by area in Trøndelag.
 The administrative centre of the municipality is the village of Sandvika.
 Other villages include Inderdal, Mebygda, and Tunnsjø senter.
 The municipality borders Sweden to the south and east.
 Most of Lierne Municipality lies on the Swedish side of the drainage divide between Norway and Sweden.

 The 2962 km2 municipality is the 16th largest by area out of the 357 municipalities in Norway.
 Lierne Municipality is the 314th most populous municipality in Norway with a population of 1,301.
 The municipality's population density is 0.4 PD/km2 and its population has decreased by 6.1% over the previous 10-year period.